theKashey/faste/README.md

  - `phase` - current phase
- - `transit` - phase change command.
+ - `transitTo` - phase change command.

  - `emit` - emits a message to the outer world